Men's Fashion Week

 Men's Fashion Week, typically held twice a year in January and June, is a series of international fashion industry events where menswear collections are shown to buyers, stylists, the media, and in some cases, the general public.

 International Events

 The following are international events in order of founding.

 France

 In France, Paris Fashion Week promotes its men's runway show, Menswear Paris Fashion Week, as a part of its regular schedule.
 It is overseen by the Fédération de la Haute Couture et de la Mode (FHCM).
 FHCM is composed of three "central bodies," namely men's fashion, women's fashion, and haute couture.
 Its history dates back to 1868 when its first founding organization, Chambre Syndicale de la Couture was formed.

 Italy

 In Milan, Italy, Camera Nazionale della Moda Italiana (CNMI) organizes Milano Fashion Week Men's.
 CNMI's predecessor, Camera Sindacale della Moda Italiana was established in June 1958.

+Germany

+Germany unveiled its International Menswear Exhibition on 26 August 1960 in Cologne, in the then West Germany.
+The event featured wool and silk fabrics for the next year's season.